 Meaningful participation is relevant to the content, adds value, and advances the discussion.
 Comments such as "I agree" and "ditto" are not considered value-adding participation.
 Therefore, when you agree or disagree with a classmate, the reading, or your mentor, state and support your agreement or disagreement.
 You will be evaluated on the quality and quantity of your participation.
 Responses and comments should be properly proofread and edited, professional, and respectful.

-At the end of the semester you are required to submit a Final Project designed to test your ability to apply the knowledge you have gained by doing your coursework.
-Your Final Project will be in the form of a written recommendation to a medium-sized manufacturing company for a complete information system and will count for 30% of your final grade for the course.
+At the end of the semester you are required to submit a final project designed to test your ability to apply the knowledge you have gained by doing your coursework.
+Your final project will be in the form of a written recommendation to a medium-sized manufacturing company for a complete information system and will count for 30 percent of your final grade for the course.

 For full details and requirements regarding this project, please consult the Final Project section of the course website.